 The Ariel Motorcycle was introduced by a British motorcycle manufacturer based in Birmingham and was one of the leading innovators; surviving until 1967.
 And the CB500-Four model was a motorcycle introduced by Honda in the early 1970’s and was claimed to be the ‘thinking man’s motorcycle’ by the vintage print Cycle magazine.

 Fortunately for Keith all three classic bikes he has purchased have been as close to factory standard as they could have been.
-His job has been ensuring they remain in pristine condition which he takes exceptional care and pleasure in doing.
+His job has been ensuring they remain in a pristine condition which he takes exceptional care and pleasure in doing.

 When it comes to selecting the bikes he has purchased Keith says his preferences have honed over the years: “It really has been a case of choosing the models which appeal to me at the time of buying because the investment side of things is not of interest to me.
 I don’t buy classics in a bid to sell them and make money.”